isabella232/mobile-services.de-DE/help/blackberry/methods.md

 * **trackAction**

    Verfolgt eine Aktion in der App.
-Bei Aktionen handelt es sich um die Dinge, die in Ihrer App vor sich gehen, die Sie messen möchten, beispielsweise „Anmeldungen“, „Banner-Tippvorgänge“, „Feed-Abonnements“ und andere Metriken.
+Actions are the things that happen in your app that you want to measure, such as &quot;logons&quot;, &quot;banner taps&quot;, &quot;feed subscriptions&quot;, and other metrics.

    * Hier finden Sie die Syntax für diese Methode: